 Winter storm on the way mid-week

-(WHSV) - While most of our area sees rain today and some snow, a significant snow event is on the way for Wednesday.
+(WHSV) - A significant snow event is on the way for Wednesday.

 TUESDAY: A very cold start with temperatures in the 20s.
 Slick roads for any area with snow on the ground.
 Plenty of sunshine for the day and staying chilly.
 Highs in the upper 30s to around 40.
 Winds will stay lighter so temperatures will feel right around the actual temperature.